Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 2. **Management Customer Access - CMN (Customer Management Network)** :  Using a VLAN on the Management Network, this feature allows system administrative access from the customer site.
 Prior to CSM 1.2, administrative access was available on the original CAN; this feature provided a traffic path and access split.

-Enabling BICAN removes the original CAN.
+Enabling the CHN removes the original CAN.

 **During installation, the opportunity to enable the new features will be presented.**